splicemachine/spliceengine/README.md

 -sf- there may be a different script which is preferable and which would be carried over from master_dataset.
 If you have trouble finding it or using it, let me know.

+-sf- Note that you MUST specify an HBase profile in order for start-splice-its to properly startup.
+Otherwise, problems will arise

 ##IJ
 To open an ij prompt: